-Lot 13 has been assigned an address of 41480 Metolius Avenue and will take access from Metolius Avenue.
-Due to site characteristics e.g., location, lot orientation and topography between Lot 13 and Hwy 26, the designated transit street, useable area is restricted, and the space/functional use of the site is compromised.
-If the applicant were to meet the requirements in (A)-(C), the site would be designed and the dwelling oriented towards a significant downslope (40-50%) down to Hwy 26, which is also highway right-of-way (Exhibit B).
-The combination of topographic relief and the speed of travel on Hwy 26 do not provide safe pedestrian transit options, thus rendering the residential dwelling orientation standards ineffective.
-For these reasons, the future building elevation facing Metolius Avenue will provide the primary entrance for the dwelling.
+This lot has access to Metolius Avenue.
+Due to site characteristics e.g., location, lot orientation, and topography between this lot, SE Vista Loop Drive, and Hwy 26 (the designated transit streets), the useable area is restricted, and the space/functional use of the site is compromised.
+Additionally, there is a 22-foot-wide access easement across Lot 24 that provides access to Lot 25.
+If the applicant were to meet the requirements in (A)-(D), the site would be designed with the dwelling oriented towards Hwy 26 and its' associated right-of-way (Exhibit B).
+Orienting the dwelling toward this transit street with a fence height that is a maximum of four feet tall is not practical and does not provide safe pedestrian transit options.
+Additionally, as discussed herein, a new 6-foot-tall wood fence is planned to be installed along this site's SE Vista Loop Drive frontage, and a 6-foot-tall Verti-Crete fence (or similar) is planned to be installed along the site's Hwy 26 frontage.
+Thus, the combination of the aforementioned reasons renders the residential dwelling orientation standards ineffective.
+For these reasons, the future building elevation facing the shared access and SE Vista Loop Drive will provide the primary entrance for the dwelling.
+With this change, a standard six-foot-tall fence can be built along Hwy 26 also.